unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ![](images/confirm-email.png)

-After confirming, you will be shown the following notification indicating that the email address was successfully confirmed.
+After confirming, you will be shown this notification indicating that the operation was successful.

 ![](images/email-confirm.png)